O-Mutt/o-mutt.github.io/_posts/2012/2012-10-10-eclipse-hot-keys.md

   <br /> An honorable mention, although not a hot-key, is the

   <pre class="brush: plain; title: ; notranslate" title="">'Replace with Local History' and 'Compare with Local History'</pre> menu items.
 There have been many times when I changed a significant amount of code only to come back the next day to realize that everything is broken and I have no idea what the method/class I changed was supposed to do.
 Well this is where your butt will be saved.
 Right Click the class you changed->Compare/Replace With->Local History will bring up a new menu that will show you past changes (saying it has the history still stored).
-This has saved my butt in the past and I&#8217;m sure it will again in the future.
-I know a lot of these seem like they may be useless and trivial clicks but once you get used to using them you will be able to move so quickly through your files and eclipse that you will never fall out of &#8216;programming mode&#8217; having to copy, paste things around a file.
+This has saved my butt in the past and I'm sure it will again in the future.
+I know a lot of these seem like they may be useless and trivial clicks but once you get used to using them you will be able to move so quickly through your files and eclipse that you will never fall out of 'programming mode' having to copy, paste things around a file.
 </div>